infinum/android-handbook/Project architecture.md

 ```
 Now we need a means of communication between the ViewModel and the View.
 But before we talk about that let's see what kind of information our View expects in the communication.
 In other words, what should we expose to the View from the ViewModel?

 In most cases, the View wants to know about the state of the screen so that it can render the changes accordingly.
-The state of a screen is an object that represents the things that the user can see on the screen.
+The state of a screen is an object that represents the statefull data that the user can see on the screen.
 To better understand what is part of the screen state one can look at it in the following way.
 A part of the state can be any data representation of a UI component that we want the View to render after it was recreated, where the end goal is to have the same screen like the one before the View got recreated.

 Unlike states, there are things that we do not want to render after a View recreation.
 For example, display of a self dismissable messages (Toast, Snackbar, etc.) or some kind of navigation triggers.
 For this, we need to expose another piece of information to the View and we call that events.
 An event is an one shot trigger that is emitted from the ViewModel and consumed by the View only once.